Delta variant is ravaging the world but it's pushing Southeast Asia to breaking point - KESQ

 Last year, the country was held up as a leading example in containing the virus thanks to an aggressive strategy of early screening of passengers at airports and a strict quarantine and monitoring program.
 For the past year and a half, residents have been able to live a relatively normal life and the economy actually grew by 2.9% in 2020, according to the World Bank.

-The government has imposed strict lockdowns in the capital, Hanoi, and Ho Chi Minh City to try and curb further spread and Covid treatment centers have been set up to accommodate more patients.
+The government has imposed strict lockdowns in the capital, Hanoi, and Ho Chi Minh City to try to curb further spread and Covid treatment centers have been set up to accommodate more patients.

 But the outbreak has put pressure on the government to increase its vaccine supply and ramp up inoculations.
 So far, only 0.6% of Vietnam’s 96 million population has been fully vaccinated, according to JHU.